watson/tick-id/README.md

 ## Usage

-The tick-id module exposes a function which will output the Id of the
+The tick-id module exposes a function which will return the id of the current tick:

 ```js
 var assert = require('assert')